 Tender and cakey these easy Sourdough Discard Scones are a delicious hearty treat.
 Butter and sourdough discard impart a rich flavor that makes these scones delicious on their own or slathered with butter and homemade raspberry preserves.
-This 1-hour simple scone recipe is easy to make and uses basic ingredients you already have in your pantry.
+This 1-hour simple scone recipe is easy to make with no special equipment needed.

 Jump to: